 Async Team Communication

-Your team uses Loom for status updates, PR reviews, and design critiques.
-With VidNotes, you can:
+Your team uses Loom for status, PR reviews, design critiques.
+With VidNotes you can:

-- Transcribe incoming Loom messages and scan them in 30 seconds instead of watching the full video
+- Scan a Loom in 30 seconds instead of watching the whole thing

-- Build a searchable archive of team communications
+- Build a searchable archive of what your team has been saying

 Product Demos and Sales Calls

-Sales reps record Loom demos to send to prospects.
-Transcribing them helps:
+Sales reps record Loom demos for prospects.
+Transcripts help with:

-- Train new sales reps from real demo transcripts
+- Training new reps with real demo transcripts

 Onboarding and Training

-HR and L&D teams record Loom walkthroughs for new hires.
-Transcribing them:
+HR and L&D record walkthroughs for new hires.
+Transcribe and you get:

-- Allows new hires to search for specific setup steps without rewatching
+- A way for new hires to search instead of rewatching

 Customer Feedback and UX Research

-UX researchers often collect Loom recordings from users.
-Transcription enables:
+UX researchers collect Loom recordings from users.
+With transcripts you can:

 Tips for Better Loom Transcription

-Speak clearly and at a moderate pace: Screen recordings often involve rapid clicking and explanation.
-Slowing down slightly when speaking improves both clarity and transcript accuracy.
+Speak at a moderate pace.
+Screen recordings often turn into rapid-fire clicking and talking.
+Slowing down a bit helps both viewers and the transcription.

-Review proper nouns: AI models sometimes mishear uncommon names, product names, or technical jargon.
-A quick 2-minute review of the transcript catches these issues before sharing.
+Check proper nouns.
+AI models sometimes mishear names, product names, and jargon.
+A quick 2-minute review catches those before you share.

 Frequently Asked Questions